-As of September 2011, approximately 3,733 undergraduate students representing 26 cohorts have been selected as Mellon Fellows.
+As of 2019, approximately 5,000 undergraduate students have been selected as Mellon Fellows.
 The student constituency has the distinction of high academic achievement with a 99% retention and graduation rate.
 To date approximately 60% of MMUF students continue on to graduate school shortly following the baccalaureate, of which about 33% directly enter PhD programs.

 MMUF has been highly successful.
-To date, over 400 fellows have earned their PhD and are now teaching around the country, with an additional 645 PhDs in progress.
-45 of our PhDs have achieved tenure.
-There are over 1000 fellows at various stages of graduate study, and MMUF continues to attract the best and the brightest undergraduates.
+To date, over 800 fellows have earned their PhD and are now teaching around the country.
+120 of our PhDs have achieved tenure.
+There are over 1,000 fellows at various stages of graduate study, and MMUF continues to attract the best and the brightest undergraduates.

 Dr. Benjamin Mays

 Benjamin Elijah Mays was born in 1895 in South Carolina and graduated from Bates College in Maine in 1920.
 While obtaining his master’s degree and doctorate from the University of Chicago, he was ordained into the Baptist ministry.
 He taught at Morehouse College and at South Carolina State College.
 From 1934 to 1940, Mays served as dean of the Howard University School of Religion and then moved on to the presidency of Morehouse College, a position he held with distinction for the next quarter of a century.
 He also served his community well, becoming the first black president of the Atlanta school board.